juanbrasdefer/Modern_Electoral_Truth/README.md

 The findings suggest that 'change voting' is a unique phenomenon, and is one born from persistent economic distress, a conscious political non-alignment, and a strong level of political knowledge, opening the door for further research into the implications of rhetoric and misinformation on this identified group of voters.

+The primary insights and research methods are visualized in [this research poster](https://github.com/user-attachments/files/20257866/brasdefer_juan_masters_thesis_poster.pdf)

+The full paper can be found here

 ### Data Sources: